top of page

 Letting the Day Be Gentle

-It’s completely normal for something from the session to linger, a feeling, a memory, a piece of artwork that still feels “alive.”
+It’s completely normal for something from the session to linger: a feeling, a memory, or a piece of artwork that still feels “alive.”

 This isn’t a sign that something is wrong.
 It’s often a sign that something important is unfolding.